lschneiderbauer/ricci/README.md

 The goal of {ricci} is to provide a *compact*[^1] R interface for performing [tensor calculations](https://en.wikipedia.org/wiki/Ricci_calculus).
-This is achieved by labeling (upper and lower) index slots of R’s `array` and making use of Ricci calculus conventions to *implicitly* trigger contractions and diagonal subsetting.
+This is achieved by allowing (upper and lower) index labeling of R’s `array` and making use of Ricci calculus conventions to *implicitly* trigger contractions and diagonal subsetting.
 Explicit tensor operations, such as addition, subtraction, multiplication of tensors via the standard